Fascinated by Gallo-Roman history? Click Here to download > > > Here are 6 ways Rome affected France

 • One of my favorite parts of Cannes is Le Suquet, a charming warren of cobblestoned streets lined with pastel-colored houses that date back to the 18th century.
 This is where you want to go for a sweeping view of Cannes.

-• Down below, perfectly visible from Le Suquet, is the Old Port, lined on the one side with super-yachts and on the other by a row of restaurants and bars.
+• Down below, perfectly visible from Le Suquet, is the Old Port, lined on the one side with super-yachts and on the other with a row of restaurants and bars.
 Sit outside and watch the comings and goings.

 3. Antibes: Charm, history, and Picasso